GitHub Copilot vs Tidio: Which is Better in 2026?

 Choose GitHub Copilot if you need:

-- ✓ Software developers accelerating coding tasks
+- ✓ Software developers seeking coding assistance

 Choose Tidio if you need:

-- ✓ E-commerce stores automating customer support
+- ✓ E-commerce businesses automating customer support

 Switching Between Them